CosmicAmy/stock-alpaca-tradingview-bot/README.md

-  "port": 80,                          // HTTP port to listen on (needs to be 80 for TradingView by default) "endpoint": "/tradingview-webhook",  // Webhook path used in your TradingView alert "tpSlCron": "*/5 * * * *",           // Cron expression for creating take-profit / stop-loss orders "account": {
+  "port": 80,                          // HTTP port to listen on (needs to be 80 for TradingView by default) "endpoint": "/tradingview-webhook",  // Webhook path used in your TradingView alert "tpSlCron": "*/5 * * * *",           // Cron expression for creating take-profit / stop-loss orders "enableProtectiveOrders": false,     // Only run the TP/SL cron when true "account": {
     "paper": true,
     "keyId": "your-alpaca-key",